omidk414/NeuroScan/README.md

 10. [Research Mentors](#research-mentors)
 11. [Citations](#citations)

-## Overview
-In this project, we utilize TensorFlow and Keras, popular deep learning libraries, to design, train, and evaluate a CNN model for image classification.
-The CIFAR-10 dataset consists of 60,000 32x32 color images divided into 10 classes, with 6,000 images per class.
-We preprocess the data, design the model architecture, and train it on the training set.
-Finally, we evaluate the model's performance on the test set.

 ## Installation
 To run this project, you need to have Python 3.11 or below installed along with the following dependencies: